Stocks Retreat As Traders Eye More Rate Hikes - UrduPoint

 On the corporate front, shares in Siemens Energy plummeted Friday after the company warned that technical problems at its wind turbine unit were worse than thought.

-Its stock price plunged by one third after Siemens Gamesa CEO Jochen Eickholt told reporters "the quality problems go well beyond what had been known hitherto".
+Its stock price plunged by more than one third after Siemens Gamesa CEO Jochen Eickholt told reporters "the quality problems go well beyond what had been known hitherto".

 The company said it was setting aside more than one billion euros ($1.1 billion) to deal with faulty components.